abajwa-hw/hdp21-twitter-demo/README.md

 This demo was part of a technical webinar workshop: "Real Time Monitoring with Hadoop".

-Slides and webinar recording are avaialable at http://hortonworks.com/partners/learn/
+Slides and webinar recording are available at http://hortonworks.com/partners/learn/

 #### Monitor Twitter stream for S&P 500 companies to identify & act on unexpected increases in tweet volume